Faculty Profile

 About Victoria Muir

-3. User-Friendly Biomaterials Research: Designing economical and straightforward tools to expand access to biomaterials research and accelerate progress in the field
+In our research pursuits, we also embark on journeys to design user-friendly, economical biomaterials research tools to expand access to biomaterials research and accelerate progress in the field.

 Select Publications